Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

     enabled: true
 ```

-To get Cilium up and runing with BGP, only the `bgp` key and subkeys are needed of the settings above, the other settings are used to get a fully working Cilium environment with also for example the Hubble user interface.
+To get Cilium up and running with BGP, only the `bgp` key and subkeys are needed from the settings above.
+The other settings are used to get a fully working Cilium environment with, for example the Hubble user interface.

 ## Expose a service
 When Kubernetes is running and Cilium is configured, it is time to create a deployment and expose it to the network using BGP.
-The following yaml file creates a *Deployment* web1, which is just a simple NGINX webserver, serving the default web page and a *Service* web1-lb that creates a service type LoadBalancer which results in an external ip address that is announced using BGP to our router.
+The following YAML file creates a *Deployment* web1, which is just a simple NGINX web server serving the default web page The file also creates a *Service* web1-lb with a Service type LoadBalancer.
+This results in an external ip address that is announced to our router using BGP.

 ```lang=yaml
 ---